taurus-org/taurus/doc/source/users/overview.rst

 range of collaborations.
 Almost all applications in the ALBA_ machine control system have been created with this toolkit.
 Creating the applications out of standard components has been proven to be extremely powerful.
-In the :ref:`screenshots_guis` chapter you can see some of the graphical user interfaces used.
+In the :ref:`sardana-screenshots-guis` chapter you can see some of the graphical user interfaces used.

 Configure – don’t program